 Two years ago, I investigated an alleged laboratory accident at the Lugar Center, the Pentagon biolaboratory in Georgia’s capital Tbilisi, which had resulted in the death of two Filipinos working in the laboratory.
 The death cases were hidden by the local authorities but I recorded on camera witnesses who testified about this tragic incident.

 However, what then seemed to me to be a local issue, turned out to be part of a bigger story.
 The Lugar Center in Georgia is just one of the many Pentagon biolaboratories in 25 countries across the world.
 They are funded by the Defense Threat Reduction Agency (DTRA) under a $ 2.1 billion military program – Cooperative Biological Engagement Program (CBEP), and are located in former Soviet Union countries such as Georgia and Ukraine, the Middle East, South East Asia and Africa.
-Much of their work is classified and includes projects on bio-agents and pathogens with pandemic potential.
+Much of their work includes projects on bio-agents and pathogens with pandemic potential.

 Genetic Study on Bats

 The Lugar Center, a $161 million Pentagon-funded biolaboratory in Georgia’s capital Tbilisi, discovered coronaviruses in bats with presumably pandemic potential as early as 2014, documents have revealed.

 Furthermore, in 2017 the Pentagon launched a $6.5 million program in cooperation with the Lugar Center involving genetic studies on coronaviruses in 5,000 bats collected in Georgia, Armenia, Azerbaijan, Turkey and Jordan.